pgtipping/the-synth-rag/memory-bank/progress.md

   - Restored the useCase filtering functionality in the document-list component
   - Documents API now returns data correctly with use_case information
   - Document filtering by use case now works properly

+### March 10, 2025 07:30 EST

+- Added example prompts for the general use case:
+  - Created "Ask a Question" prompt for basic document queries
+  - Created "Document Summary" prompt for document summarization
+  - Created "Find Information" prompt for specific information search
+- Verified API functionality for random prompt retrieval
+- Integrated prompts with the prompt rotation system in general chat

 ## Next Milestones